kappeld/hmm-stdp/README.md

 # Getting started

-This folder contains the souce code to reproduce the experimental results reported in (Kappel et al. 2014).
+Souce code to reproduce the experimental results reported in (Kappel et al. 2014).

 The experiments were run in Matlab R2007a (7.4.0.287) on a Linux machine (Fedora, Core release 6 (Zod)).